Tokyo: Top 10 Things To Do

 East Garden

 Shinjuku Gyoen is a park in a former Imperial Garden.
-It is open from 9 am – 4.30 pm daily except Mondays and costs ¥500.
 We arrived just before the ticket booths closed for the evening.
 January isn’t the best time to visit a Japanese garden, but it was still a pleasant stroll through the gardens as the sun set over the city.

 Shinjuku Goyen